Skip to content

 10 Surprising Things about Decaf Coffee

 There are a lot of misconceptions about decaf coffee.
-For starters, a lot of people think it doesn’t have any caffeine in it.
-Others think that because it’s low in caffeine, it must be low in quality.
-In reality, there are lots of surprising things about decaf coffee, like the fact that it actually has caffeine in it!
+For instance, a lot of people think it doesn’t have any caffeine in it, which is understandable considering we see the word decaf; however, surprisingly enough, decaf does not equal to "no caffeine".
+Then there are others that think because it is low in caffeine, it must be low in quality.
+Well I have to say, on the contrary to all the above, there are a number of surprising qualities about decaf coffee: like the fact that it actually has caffeine in it!
+A little shocking, isn`t it!?

-In this article, I will explore the 10 most surprising facts about this misunderstood beverage.
-It's time to bust some myths!
+In this article, we will explore the 10 most surprising facts about this misunderstood beverage.
+Time to bust some myths!

 10 Surprising Things about Decaf Coffee

-This is because decaf coffee has far less caffeine than regular coffee.
-Caffeine is a stimulant, and too much of it can cause anxiety, restlessness, and even headaches.
+Although it may be an obvious point, this is because decaf coffee has much less caffeine content compared to regular coffee.
+Because caffeine is a stimulant, too much of it can lead to anxiety, restlessness, and even headaches.

 japanese premium decaf coffee

-Studies have shown that those who drink alcohol and decaf together have better judgment than those who drink alcohol and caffeinated coffee.
-If you go out for a night of drinking, make sure to drink some decaf—it can help keep your sobriety intact!
+Isn't this such a surprise?
+Studies have shown that those who drink alcohol and decaf together have better judgement than those who drink alcohol and caffeinated coffee.
+If you go out for a night of drinking, make sure to drink some decaf – it can help keep your sobriety intact!

-Decaf coffee has far less caffeine than regular coffee.
-In fact, most decaf coffees contain only 2 to 20 mg per cup, whereas regular coffee contains anywhere from 80mg to 300mg per cup, depending on the bean used.
+Decaf coffee has much less caffeine than regular coffee.
+In fact, most decaf coffees contain only 2 to 20 mg per cup, whereas regular coffee contains anywhere from 80mg to 300mg per cup, depending on the coffee bean used.

 Decaf Coffee?
 No Thanks.

-There are decaffeination processes that do not strip away all the amazing flavors and aromas of the coffee beans.
-Such a process involves using Liquid Dicarboxylic Acid at a relatively low atmospheric pressure and temperature to remove caffeine from the raw coffee beans.
+There are decaffeination processes that do not strip away all the amazing flavors and aromas of the coffee beans, and such process involves using Liquid Dicarboxylic Acid at a relatively low atmospheric pressure and temperature to remove caffeine from raw coffee beans.

-The milder conditions of the process in terms of pressure and temperature help the coffee beans retain their original taste, richness, flavor, and aroma.
-That's the process that has been used for our very own decaf coffee beans, so you will never have to compromise for great taste!
+The milder conditions of the process in terms of pressure and temperature help the coffee beans retain their original taste, richness, flavor, and aroma; and what is even greater - we have used this process for our very own decaf coffee beans!
+This is why you will never have to compromise for great taste!

 decaf japanese coffee

-Caffeine has been linked with a number of health risks, such as high blood pressure, for people whose metabolism cannot handle it.
-Decaf coffee doesn’t contain high amounts of caffeine, so you can enjoy a cup without the same health risks.
+Caffeine has been linked with a number of health risks, such as high blood pressure; especially, for people whose metabolism cannot handle it.
+Since decaf coffee does not contain high amounts of caffeine, you can enjoy a cup without worrying about the health risks.

-Coffee addicts will be relieved to know that because decaf coffee has less caffeine, you can drink as much as you want without feeling the negative effects of overcaffeination!
-You may even find that drinking caffeinated coffee gives you the jitters and makes your heart race—these are both symptoms of too much caffeine in your body.
+I know this is something coffee addicts will be relieved to know - you can drink as much cups without worrying about overcaffeination!
+After a while, you may even find that drinking caffeinated coffee will give you the jitters and make your heart race -- those of which are both symptoms of too much caffeine.

 Studies have shown that high amounts of caffeine can lead to miscarriages, birth defects, gestational diabetes, hypertension, low birth weight babies, preterm labor, an increased risk of childhood leukemia, or a low IQ in children.
-Decaf coffee contains very little caffeine, so it is a great choice for pregnant women.
+Because of its low caffeine content, decaf coffee offers a choice for pregnant women to enjoy coffee.

 In fact, one study showed that those who consumed decaf coffee on a regular basis were 67% less likely to develop type II diabetes than those who didn’t drink any coffee at all.
-This is because caffeine can increase blood sugar levels, but decaf coffee doesn’t contain high amounts of caffeine, so it won’t have this effect.
+This is because caffeine can increase blood sugar levels, but because decaf coffee doesn’t contain as much caffeine, it will not have this effect.

 black decaf coffee